hash-bang/Monoxide/API.md

 Save an existing Mongo document by its ID
 If you wish to create a new document see the monoxide.create() function.
-This function will first attempt to retrieve the ID and if successful will save, if the document is not found this function will execute the callback with an error
+If the existing document ID is not found this function will execute the callback with an error

 **Parameters**